The three pricing models, in plain English

 Run your own offers

-The tool below takes 2-4 offers and shows them all side-by-side with the 4-year math.
+The tool below takes 2-4 offers and shows them side-by-side: year-1 net, 4-year out-of-pocket, 4-year loans, lifetime loan cost, and True total cost.

 - IPEDS Net Price Calculator and tuition trend data